GuitarML/SmartGuitarPedal/README.md

 2. Copy to your DAW's VST directory
 3. Copy .json models from the models/ directory of this repository to the DAW's executable directory when using VST, (for example: "C:\Program Files\REAPER (x64)\\*.json") or to the same directory as the SmartPedal.exe when using standalone.
+4. As an alternative to the drop down menu, as of release v1.2 there is a "LOAD MODEL" button to select one model at a time from a file select dialog.
+Note that the model name won't appear in the drop down, but will be loaded by the plugin.

 ## Build Instructions